cryostatio/cryostatio.github.io/get-started/index.md

   image-name="cryostat-resources-after.png"
 %}

-You can also create the resource manually using a YAML definition like the following:
+You can also create the `CR` manually using a YAML definition like the following:

 ```yaml
 apiVersion: operator.cryostat.io/v1beta1